 Instead, think outside the garage.
 These ideas are great for decluttering your garage — and they'll pay dividends when it comes time to sell.
 Because clutter never increases a home's selling price.

 #1 Tuck Storage Under Your Deck

 An elegant solution if you’ve got a that sits up fairly high.
 You can tuck loads of outdoor tools and equipment under it.
-Even add doors to help keep things out of sight.
-A perfect solution to decluttering your garage.
+And you can even add doors to help keep things out of sight.
+It's a perfect fix to declutter your garage.

 If your deck lacks height: try storage drawers instead.

 Store pool equipment, folding deck chairs, yard games, and coolers within easy reach, and you'll hardly break your outdoor-happiness zen when you need to grab something.

 Think of it as the outdoor version of an indoor wall with built-in storage.
 But outdoors it delivers so much more: privacy, security, and storage.
 It’s the trifecta of functionality.

 This pup's family obviously loves biking and campfires — and they've got just the right size and configured shed to store the bikes and wood efficiently.

 Maximize your outdoor space by noodling on your storage pain points, then building something to fit your purpose.
 You'll get rid of the clutter, and you'll prevent some prefab shed from taking up too much space and becoming yet another place where clutter accumulates.